nuigroup/ccv-wxwidgets/branches/wxCCV/README.txt

 == Complie under Linux ==
 Require:
   wxWidgets
+  gcc4

-If you are using Ubuntu, you could use apt to install binary wxWidgets:
+If you are using Ubuntu, you may want to use apt to install binary wxWidgets:
   $ sudo aptitude install libwxgtk2.8-dev

 To complie, use the following command in uxix shell: